 Honō

-At Honō, binchotan – the traditional Japanese charcoal – takes center stage.
-In a softly lit atmosphere reminiscent of Kyoto's charming alleys, Chef Akira Sugiura skillfully prepares yakitori and other grilled delights: tender chicken, melt-in-your-mouth meatballs, and fragrant vegetables.
-The skewers come one after another, perfectly paired with carefully selected sakes.
-Everything is enjoyed around a warm wooden counter that encourages relaxation and conversation.
-It's a discreet spot that truly impresses.
+At Honō, binchotan – traditional Japanese charcoal – is the star.
+In a softly lit atmosphere reminiscent of the streets of Kyoto, Chef Akira Sugiura skillfully grills yakitori and other delicious treats: tender chicken, melt-in-your-mouth meatballs, and fragrant vegetables.
+The skewers keep coming, perfectly paired with finely selected sakes.
+All of this is enjoyed around a wooden counter that invites you to slow down and engage in conversation.
+A discreet yet incredibly effective find.

 Voir cette publication sur Instagram